Old DAT Scoring to New DAT Scoring: Explanation, Conversion, and DAT Percentiles (2025)

 Part 1: Introduction

-The path to dental school is a long and arduous one, requiring careful planning and strategizing.
+The path to dental school is long and arduous, requiring careful planning and strategizing.
 Nowhere is this more apparent than in your preparation for the Dental Admission Test or DAT, the most consequential exam to determine your chances for entry into dental school.
+The DAT is a requirement for admission into dental schools in the United States and is accepted at select dental schools in Canada.

-First developed in 1945, the DAT was originally conceived to help mitigate the high numbers of student withdrawals from dental programs before graduation.
+First developed in 1945, the DAT was intended to mitigate the high number of student withdrawals from dental programs before graduation.
 It was also intended to compare the academic aptitudes of current students with veterans returning from World War II, whose records were already a few years old.

-Since then, the DAT has gone through multiple changes and refinements but remained relatively consistent.
-In 1972, a section testing knowledge of organic chemistry was added and the Chalk Carving Test was replaced by the Perceptual-motor Ability Test.
-During the 1980s, the test went through a few formatting and scoring changes, finally settling into its current form in 1989.
+Since then, the DAT has undergone multiple changes and refinements but has remained relatively consistent.
+In 1972, a section testing knowledge of organic chemistry was added, and the Perceptual-motor Ability Test replaced the Chalk Carving Test.
+During the 1980s, the test underwent a few formatting and scoring changes, finally settling into its current form in 1989.
 These changes included removing a verbal reasoning test, altering the reading comprehension portion of the exam, and consolidating the two perceptual ability tests into one.

-In addition to the content of the exam, the scoring scale changed in 1988 from its original -1 to 9 scale to the current 1 to 30 scale.
-Starting in March 2025, the ADA has announced that the scoring of the DAT will change once again, this time to a three-digit score ranging from 200 – 600 and reported in 10-point increments.
+In addition to the exam content, the scoring scale changed in 1988 from its original -1 to 9 scale to the 1 to 30 scale.
+Since March 2025, the DAT scoring has been changed again, this time to a three-digit score ranging from 200 to 600 and reported in 10-point increments.

 (Suggested reading: What DAT Score Do You Need to Get Into Dental School?)